 Prices are per person, based on double room occupancy.

-Make the dream of a 2017/2018 vacation a reality today.
-Book this trip and lock in a price for a 2018 vacation.
-Please note that 2018 departures are subject to itinerary and price modification, but by booking and depositing today, you will lock in your price.
+Make the dream of a 2018/2019 vacation a reality today.
+Book this trip and lock in a price for your vacation.
+Please note that 2019 departures are subject to itinerary and price modification, but by booking and depositing today, you will lock in your price.

 Follow legendary Route 66 and see how Americans traveled from the 1920s through the 1960s.
 This historic route begins in Chicago, travels through eight states, and ends in Los Angeles.
 On this Route 66 tour, you’ll get the opportunity to travel to some of the cities along Route 66, visit many of the Route 66 museums, and step back in time to when the journey was part of the fun.